-U.S. and others tighten curbs on travel to China as virus toll hits 213
+U.S. and others tighten curbs on travel to China, virus toll hits 213

 Japan’s ANA Holdings said it may consider suspending China flights, media reported, after the airline said bookings for February flights leaving China had halved.

-Several foreign governments evacuating citizens from Hubei are holding them in quarantine for the 14-day incubation period of the virus.
+Several foreign governments evacuating citizens from Hubei are holding them in quarantine for a 14-day incubation period.
 A plane carrying Britons and other Europeans left Wuhan on Friday, Britain’s embassy said.

+A spokesman for British Prime Minister Boris Johnson said the country’s National Health Service was “extremely well prepared” to deal with the outbreak.

-Japan, with 14 confirmed cases, said it would take special measures against the virus, including compulsory hospitalization and the use of public funds for treatment.
-It has sent three flights to bring citizens home.
+Japan, with 14 confirmed cases, has sent three flights to bring citizens home.
 The first of four planned flights taking South Koreans home landed on Friday.

-China is trying to bring home its tourists stranded abroad, with the state-run People’s Daily saying two flights were sent on Thursday, to Thailand and Malaysia.

-At least 15 Chinese municipalities and provinces have asked companies to extend the Lunar New Year holiday by a week, to Feb.
-10.

-China’s statistics show just over 2% of infected people have died, suggesting the virus is less deadly than the coronaviruses responsible for the 2002-2003 outbreak of the Severe Acute Respiratory Syndrome (SARS), and an episode of Middle East Respiratory Syndrome (MERS).
+China’s statistics show just over 2% of infected people have died, suggesting the virus is less deadly than the 2002-2003 outbreak of the Severe Acute Respiratory Syndrome (SARS).

 But economists fear its impact could be bigger than SARS, which killed about 800 people at an estimated cost of $33 billion to the global economy, since China’s share of the world economy is now far greater.